baarratia/RawLoRa-Portenta-RaspberryPi/README.md

 At last, we need to access the examples from Jeremy Ellis

 [portenta-pro-community-solutions/examples/dot3-portenta-vision-shields/dot34-pure-lora/dot343-extras at main · hpssjellis/portenta-pro-community-solutions](https://github.com/hpssjellis/portenta-pro-community-solutions/tree/main/examples/dot3-portenta-vision-shields/dot34-pure-lora/dot343-extras)

-You can do it as you please, I did it cloning the whole repo and then accessing it from the Arduino IDE opening the sketches, here are the steps:Clone the repo somewhere on your Raspberry:

 1. In your Arduino IDE go to File/Examples: